 The Office of the Registrar does not issue a transcript if the student has a financial records hold.
 The student must supply a specific address if the transcript is to be mailed.

 The fee for an official transcript is \$6 per copy.
 "Rush" transcripts (requested to be printed and picked up on the same day) cost \$5 in addition to the total cost of the transcripts ordered.
 Special delivery requests via Federal Express or U.S. Express Mail, instead of regular mail, will cost \$17.50 per delivery address, in the 48 contiguous U.S. states, in addition to the cost of the transcript(s).
 The additional cost of special express deliveries to addresses outside the contiguous states (e.g., Hawaii, Alaska, and other countries) varies.
 Students are billed the initial \$17.50 as part of this credit card transaction and sent a bill for the remainder.
 Fees are subject to change without notice.

-Unofficial transcripts may be requested in person at the Office of the Registrar or any registrar site, or by mail or fax (480/965-2295) if a signed release is enclosed.
-There is no
+Unofficial transcripts may be requested in person at the Office of the Registrar, or by mail or fax (480/965-2295) if a signed release is enclosed.
+There is no charge for an unofficial transcript.
+Also, students may view and print their own unofficial transcripts via the Web using ASU Interactive at www.asu.edu/ registrar.